ISRO: Geospatial intelligence satellites

 A family of 50 artificial intelligence based satellites will be launched by ISRO between 2024 and 2028 to collect geospatial intelligence (GEOINT) in different orbits to track military movements and photograph areas of interest.
 For the sake of national security, the satellites will monitor the neighboring areas and the international border.
 It will use thermal, optical, synthetic aperture radar (SAR), among other technologies, for GEOINT application.
 Each satellite using artificial intelligence will have the ability to communicate and collaborate with the remaining satellites in space at different orbits to monitor the environment for intelligence gathering operations.

 Bodyguard satellites

 The Indian government's Satellite-Protection Project, being developed by ISRO, is to safeguard India's space assets and orbiting satellites from potential dangers in space, particularly from rivals such as China.
 The initiative was started after a near-collision in the middle of 2024.

+Future projects

+ISRO is developing and operationalising more powerful and less pollutive rocket engines so it can eventually develop much heavier rockets.
+It has also planned to deploy a space station above earth where astronauts can stay for 15–20 days.
+The time frame is 5–7 years after Gaganyaan mission, to develop electric and nuclear propulsion for satellites and spacecraft to reduce their weight and extend their service lives.

+Engines and launch vehicles

+Semi-cryogenic engine

+SE-2000 is a rocket-grade RP-1 kerosene (dubbed "ISROsene") and liquid oxygen (LOX)-based semi-cryogenic rocket engine inspired by RD-120.
+The engine will be less polluting and far more powerful than the existing Vikas engine.
+When combined with the LVM3, it will boost its payload capacity; it will be clustered in future to power India's heavy rockets.

+On 28 March 2025, ISRO announced significant progress in the design and development of a semi-cryogenic engine with a high thrust of 2,000 kN that will power the semi-cryogenic booster stage of the LVM3.

+Methalox engine

+Reusable methane and LOX-based engines are under development.
+Methane is less pollutive, leaves no residue and hence the engine needs very little refurbishment.
+The LPSC began cold flow tests of engine prototypes in 2020.